SuFredyTing/web-matrix/README.md

 # Web-Matrix #

-	It is a simple demo that compter matrix multiplication by a series of micro services
+	It is a simple demo that computes matrix multiplication by a series of micro services

 ## Projects ##